yunks128/.github/profile/README.md

 For detailed documentation, [checkout our gitbook](https://unity-sds.gitbook.io/docs/)!

+# Have an issue?

+To simplyfiy and centralize the issue process, please create an issue [here](https://github.com/unity-sds/issue-triage/issues)

 # Creating a new component?

 Please use the tempalte repository for creating new Unity-SDS components to ensure consitent look and feel, messaging, licenses, and required information.